Introduction: Paris Beyond the Postcard—A City in Bloom.

 3. Must-Visit Experiences in Paris, France 2026

-- There is a digital app with augmented reality showing the occurrence of fires.
+- A digital application using augmented reality technology that displays the locations of fires.

-- The museum uses oak wood from French forests and lead-free roofs in order to restore it in an eco-friendly manner.
+- The restoration and renovation of the cathedral utilized oak wood sourced from French forests and featured lead-free roofs, all in an environmentally friendly manner.

 These experiences blend heritage, innovation, and sustainability—the core of Paris, France 2026.